curtisullerich/wedding/faq.md

 to live outdoor music by the Top Shelf Big Band (and Curtis has subbed on sax for rehearsals and gigs with TSBB many times) so we asked them to come play during our reception.
-Between the ceremony and reception, a friend will be teaching a very basic swing dance lesson for anyone who is interested.
+Between the ceremony and reception, we'll coordinate a very basic swing dance lesson for anyone who is interested.
 No experience or partner necessary.
 Meishan learned the basics from Curtis on just their first date, and this teacher will be better than Curtis.

 ##### Can I take pictures?
 We kindly ask that you do not take photos during the ceremony, as we will have